dram-image1

 Dr. Brian Freidin, Lead Instructor

-Brian earned his Ph.D. from Brown University studying differential geometry and is now a faculty member at the University of San Diego and affiliated with Auburn University.
+Brian earned his Ph.D. from Brown University studying differential geometry and is now a faculty member at the University of San Diego and the Russian School of Mathematics.
 He did research as an undergraduate at the University of Illinois through the Geometry Lab and the Center for Complex Systems Research.
-He has taught at the Hampshire College Summer Studies in Mathematics and MathILys 2015--2024.
+He has taught at the Hampshire College Summer Studies in Mathematics and MathILys 2015--2025.

 Brian